vishalyadav28/user-token-based-auth/README.md

 # user-token-based-auth
-this project is developed using python, django and GraphQL.
+this project is developed using python, django, django-graphene, django-graphql-jwt, django-graphql-auth and other packages.